suchmememanyskill/TegraScript/README.md

 - `return()` exits the current running function, if there is one
 - `exit()` exits the script entirely

-Lets try to build a loop that iterates 30 times, and printing even numbers
+Let's try to build a loop that iterates 30 times, and printing even numbers
 ```
 i = 0
 while (i < 30){ # check if i is below 30, if so, run the code between the brackets